Getting Started

 Because some telephone networks are unable to handle a large throughput of requests per second (e.g. > 300/second) we have been experimenting with throttling requests depending on network conditions to specific telephone networks at that time.

 If we detect that a telephone network is slowing down, or is returning errors due to too many requests, then we will back off our requests and the API will return a HTTP 429 error message.
 You will need to resubmit the telephone number you tried as we did not send it to the telephone network.
-You can choose to reduce the number of requests overall per second or only for that network if you know the original network in advance (ask your account manager about our e164 validation service to detect which network a telephone number was assigned to without performing a HLR Lookup).

 Most clients submit less than 50 requests per second to us and in the vast majority of cases this will not result in 429 Too Many Requests, however you should add the ability to handle HTTP 429 errors returned from the API to allow for future increases in your traffic.